How to Make Pickles – Refrigerator Method

 How long do quick pickles last?

 Traditional boiled/canned food can last on a shelf for years.
 But because this process doesn’t require the seal to be formed, this type of pickling doesn’t last as long.
-Also, the pickles must be refrigerated at all times so it is important to keep them in the fridge to last.
-From what we have seen online, many websites suggest that quick pickles will last a few months.
-In our experience with quick pickling, we pickle 12 jars of cucumbers, 1 for each month, to last us a full year until next pickling season.
+Also, the pickles must be refrigerated at all times so it’s important to keep them in the fridge.
+From what I’ve seen online, many websites suggest that quick pickles will last a few months.
+Personally, we pickle 12 jars of cucumbers, 1 for each month, to last us a full year until next pickling season.
 We have only had one instance where a jar fizzed upon opening that we had to throw out.
 However, we always do a smell test of the jars as they age to ensure they still smell fresh.
+It’s important to always trust your gut, and if they smell or taste weird – err on the side of caution and throw them out.

 Why pickle?